tejaswid/tejaswid.github.io/_research/p6-underwater.md

 A [paper](../../publication/2016-03-07-Underwater-3D) on this was published at the IEEE Winter conference on Applications of Computer Vision (WACV), 2016.

 <img src='/images/underwater_system.gif'>
-Figure shows (a) CAD model of the system, (b) the device being tested underwater.
+(a) CAD model of the system, (b) the device being tested underwater.

 <img src='/images/underwater_refractions.gif'>
-Figure shows the refraction model.
+The refraction model.